|Elliott Sound Products||Distortion & Feedback|

 For the majority of the tests described, the effects were simulated rather than measured.
 There are some very good reasons for this, with the primary reason being that the simulator has access to 'ideal' amplifiers.
 These have infinite bandwidth, infinite input impedance, zero distortion and zero output impedance.
 Being perfect, they also contribute zero noise.
 This enables one to perform experiments that simply cannot be done in the real world, and provide a level of accuracy that is also unattainable using real circuits.
 Likewise, the signal sources have zero distortion, so resolution exceeds anything attainable using actual circuitry.

 It is useful to understand what distortion is, and how it is produced.
 The generation of harmonics is not a weird function of a valve, transistor or MOSFET, but is a physics phenomenon that occurs whenever a waveform is not a pure sinewave.
 A pure tone contains only one frequency - the fundamental.
 By definition, this pure tone is a sinewave - no other waveform satisfies the criterion for purity.
 As soon as a sinewave is modified, the waveform that now exists is created by adding harmonics.
 Likewise, anything that adds harmonics changes the waveform - the two are inextricably intertwined.
-Amplifying devices do not add harmonics per se!
+Amplifying devices do not add harmonics per sé!
 Amplifying devices modify the waveshape, and this requires that harmonics are added to create the 'new' waveform.
 The creation of harmonics is a physics requirement, and has nothing (directly) to do with the type of device that caused the modification to the waveform.
 Devices with high linearity modify the sinewave less than devices with lower linearity, so fewer harmonics are created in the process.

 Because the sinewave is a pure tone, it has long been used as a measure of the amount of non-linearity for amplifying devices.
 Even very small wave shape modifications can cause a large amount of distortion (and hence harmonic generation), and it is for this reason that sinewave THD (total harmonic distortion) tests are still used.
 Despite many claims to the contrary, a sinewave is not an 'easy' test - quite the reverse.
 Less than 1% distortion of a sinewave is easily heard (depending on the exact type of distortion), while it may be completely inaudible with some music or barely audible with others.
 Any device that amplifies will also distort, and the purity or otherwise of the output signal shows non-linearities very clearly.
 Interpretation of the test results does take some background knowledge though, and simply quoting a percentage with no qualifying parameters is completely useless.

 Strictly speaking, simply turning a sinewave on or off causes distortion, because a truly pure tone is not only without harmonics, but has existed (and will continue to exist) for eternity.
 While this is real, no-one will ever take it to that extreme.
+If you doubt that this can be so, try measuring the distortion of a sinewave that's been fed through a tone burst generator (such as Project 143).
+Even with a perfect sinewave, the distortion will be over 5% THD (10 cycles on, 10 cycles off).
+The spectrum contains frequencies that are directly related to the switching frequency (on and off timing, in this case, 50Hz).

 Because of the nature of a non-linear device which modifies the waveshape and thus causes the creation of harmonics, it should be obvious that it is not the amplifying device that generates the harmonics directly - it only modifies the waveshape.
 The harmonics are the result of the modified waveform - nothing more.
 To explain how a device modifies the waveform it is necessary only to look at the device's transfer function, and understand the process of amplification.